Persistent Local Systems: Introduction

-Our construction of the persistent local systems uses both the cosheaf $\sheaf{F}$ and the sheaf $\cosheaf{F}$ plus a map between them $\Ffunc: \sheaf{F}\to \cosheaf{F}$ constructed from the orientation class of~$M$.
+Our construction of persistent local systems uses both the cosheaf $\sheaf{F}$ and the sheaf $\cosheaf{F}$ plus a map between them $\Ffunc: \sheaf{F}\to \cosheaf{F}$ (see Example \ref{ex:bisheaf}) constructed from the orientation class of~$M$.
 We call this data a {\em bisheaf}.
 In terms of computability, a bisheaf is not much more complicated than a sheaf or a cosheaf.
 However, since the map $\Ffunc$ mixes objects from different categories, the theory of bisheaves is complicated.
-For example, bisheaves form an interesting category, but unlike sheaves and cosheaves, it is not an abelian category.
+For example, bisheaves form an interesting category (see Definition \ref{defn:bisheaves}), but unlike sheaves and cosheaves, it is not an abelian category (e.g.\ no zero object).